redhat-openstack/nfv-tempest-plugin/docs/tests.md

     Verify the instances placement in NUMA 0.
   - Boot another instance using the "non numa aware net".
 The instance will be placed in NUMA 1.
     Verify the instance placement in NUMA 1.
+  - Cold migrate NUMA 0 instance and verify migration

-  In case, "non numa aware" network does not exist, the test will verify only the first part of the test.
+  In case, "non numa aware" network does not exist, the NUMA 1 staep will not be executed.

   Prerequisites for the test:
   Overcloud feature configuration for the deployment.